This section contains samples of gmAPI applications.

 The first step was to write a simple gmAPI based program called "Trans_RDOtoNet" that produces both the unmigrated and migrated translation of the sample code.

-The two methods RDOtoNet_csh() and RDOtoNet_mig() are direct translations of the two gmSL translation scripts RDOtoNet_std.xml and RDOtoNet_mig.xml and produce the same translations.
-As with the gmSL versions the only substantive difference between the two scripts is the Target directory.
+The two methods RDOtoNet_csh() and RDOtoNet_mig() are direct translations of the two gmPL translation scripts RDOtoNet_std.xml and RDOtoNet_mig.xml and produce the same translations as their corresponding gmPL script.
+As with the gmPL versions, the only substantive difference between the two scripts is the Target directory.
 The standard script uses the standard IDF for MSRDO20; while the migrated script uses the migrated IDF and associated gmSL code.
 In general, there is no need or advantage to completely abandon using gmSL when doing gmAPI based migrations.
 Large scale migrations will typically include both approaches.
 That said this sample will do the entire migration using the gmAPI

 The first step in the gmSL migration was to copy the standard MSRDO20.DLL.XML IDF and to add migration names, using gmPL, to reflect any simple name changes that needed to be done.
 The approach here will be to copy method RDOtoNet_csh() as a new method RDOtoNet_api() and a new class msrdo that will perform the detailed migrations of the standard IDF.
 Here is the initial version of the new method RDOtoNet_api()